akabe/evilml/README.md

 [ML](https://en.wikipedia.org/wiki/ML_%28programming_language%29),
 a higher-order functional programming language, is simple, practical and easy to understand, so that we jokingly implemented this compiler.
 You can easily use black magic in C++ template programming.
+This will give you nightmares.

 P.S. `constexpr` (supported C++11 or above) is useful.
 Why don't you use it?